 Once the application is ready, applicants should submit it to their chosen endorsing body for review.
 The endorsing body will assess the applicant’s business against the Scale-up criteria, and if satisfied, they will issue an endorsement letter.

-The endorsement letter must include the following information:
+The UK Scale-up visa endorsement letter must include the following information:

 - The endorsing body’s name